'Buddhist Centers in California' ...Updated Jan. 2008 -> In PDF

-Buddhist Temples and Centers in Los Angeles
+Buddhist Temples and Centers in the Los Angeles Area

-Wilshire Center Interfaith Council - WCIC
+Wilshire Center Interfaith Council

 The L.A.
 Dharma Web Site